mieky/timepie/README.md

 ... and then http://localhost:8000/.

-Play/pause with a mouse click or spacebar.
+Play/pause with a mouse doubleclick or spacebar.
 Reset with spacebar.
+On touch devices, you scan swipe to set duration, and double-tap to play.

 ### Tech